97-Jeffrey/Student-Info-Dispaly/README.md

 A SPA, responsive react app that renders a list of students, user can search students by names, or created tags.

+## use the app:

+You can open the app in [Heroku](https://info-display.herokuapp.com/) or follow instruction below `ScreenShots` section.

 ## ScreenShots:

 The main page: